 - If your project is selected to receive an NSF-funded summer REU intern, you will receive further instructions on interviewing the applicants using our online application page.
 You will be encouraged to consider all priority students for the position.
 We recommend conducting interviews as soon as possible (in February), as the best candidates will have applied to numerous NSF-REU programs and will be hired quickly.

-- Once interviews are over, you are responsible for offering the position to your top student.
-We recommend providing a few days for them to let you know whether they will take the position, and this will allow you to offer the position to someone else if they decline.
+- Once interviews are over, you can request to offer a position to your top student.
+We will then send out an offer letter and allow a few days for them to let you know whether they will take the position, and this will allow you to offer the position to someone else if they decline.

-- Once a student has accepted you will be responsible for notifying all other students that you interviewed that they have not been selected for your project.
-You should remind these students that if they were interviewed by another mentor they might still be considered for that position.
+- Once a student has accepted all other students that you interviewed will be notified that they have not been selected for your project.
+These students will be reminded that if they were interviewed by another mentor they might still be considered for that position.
 Details of how to do this will be given at the appropriate time.

 - When all 10 students are hired and all projects are filled, all other applicants will be notified.